tgratek/ngstents_trame_visualizer/README.md

 Two classes are provided: `PyVistaVTKVisualizer` and `TrameVTKVisualizer`.
 They are both applications that serve the same purpose of wrapping a UI around the mesh visualization, but utilize different libraries and default **rendering methods**.

-- `PyVistaVTKVisualizer` starts in remote server-side rendering by default.
-PyVista struggles with its local rendering due to desyncing issues, but they offer a very stable remote environment with increased interactivity, at the cost of slower performance.
-PyVista's simplistic Pythonic API to VTK allows for easier extendability due to needing little to no prior knowledge of VTK.
+- `PyVistaVTKVisualizer` starts with _remote, server-side_ rendering by default.
+  - PyVista struggles with its local rendering due to desyncing issues, but they offer a very stable remote environment with increased interactivity, at the cost of slower performance.
+  - PyVista's simplistic Pythonic API to VTK allows for easier extendability due to needing little to no prior knowledge of VTK.
-- `TrameVTKVisualizer` starts in local client-side rendering by default.
-This application exists to provide a tolerable method to view meshes using client-side rendering, a naturally faster process that uses local resources.
-Trame relies on direct calls to the VTK API, resulting in more complex and harder to maintain code.
+- `TrameVTKVisualizer` starts with _local, client-side_ rendering by default.
+  - This application exists to provide a tolerable method to view meshes using client-side rendering, a naturally faster process that uses local resources.
+  - Trame relies on direct calls to the VTK API, resulting in more complex and harder to maintain code.

 For the sake of development transparency and experimentation, both applications contain a button to switch to the opposite rendering method.
 We do not advise general users to switch away from the default, especially from `PyVistaVTKVisualizer` Remote -> Local due to the desync issues.
 Nonetheless, we offer this option to showcase both applications' abilities to use both types of rendering, albeit with some lack of refinement.

 **Do not import both classes in a given module**, unless done so conditionally.
 PyVista uses Trame as a backend, so importing both classes can cause conflicts.
 By default, both applications utilize the same server, so they cannot be used in conjuction.
 Use one or the other when visualizing a VTK file through a Jupyter Notebook or Python module.

 ## Example Demo